-New Authoritative Pronouncements
+Adopted Authoritative Pronouncements

-In January 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities.
+In January 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") 2016-01 - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
+This guidance primarily affects the accounting for equity investments, financial liabilities under the fair value option, and the presentation and disclosure requirements for financial instruments.
+The standard was effective for fiscal years beginning after December 15, 2018.
+Unrealized gains and losses will now be reflected within the performance indicator, whereas prior to adoption the unrealized gains and losses associated with the available for sale securities were reported within "other adjustments in net assets without donor restrictions."
 The amendments in this update require equity investments (except those accounted for under the equity method) to be generally measured at fair value with changes in fair value recognized within the performance indicator.
-This ASU is effective for fiscal years beginning after December 15, 2018.
+The Hospital adopted this guidance effective January 1, 2019.
+There was no impact upon total net assets or change in net assets as a result of the adoption.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of leases with a term of twelve months or less) at the commencement date: (a) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (b) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
-Under the new guidance, lessor accounting is largely unchanged.
-In July 2018, the FASB issued ASU 2018-11, which provides entities relief from the transition requirements in ASU 2016-02 by allowing them to elect not to recast prior comparative periods.
-A full retrospective transition approach is not permitted.
-This guidance will be effective for the Hospital beginning in fiscal year 2019.
+In February 2016, the FASB issued ASU, 2016-02 Leases.
+Under the new standard lessees will be required to recognize the following for all leases (with the exception of leases with a term of twelve months or less) at the application date: (a) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (b) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
+Leases are classified as either operating or financing, and the lease classification determines the pattern of expense recognition in the Statement of Operations.
+Operating leases result in straight-line expense, over the term of the lease, in the Statement of Operations.